tendermint/tendermint/README.md

 _NOTE: This is yet pre-alpha non-production-quality software._

-## App Developers

-Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes an application, written in any programming language, and replicates it (ie. the latest state) on many machines.
+Tendermint Core is Byzantine Fault Tolerant (BFT) middleware that takes a state transition machine, written in any programming language, and replicates it on many machines.
-See the [application developers guide](guide://github.com/tendermint/tendermint/wiki/Application-Developers) to get started.
+See the [application developers guide](https://github.com/tendermint/tendermint/wiki/Application-Developers) to get started.

 ## Contributing